Copyright: Moral rights

 The basic right when a work is protected by copyright is that the holder may determine and decide how and under what conditions the protected work may be used by others.
 This includes the right to decide to distribute the work for free.
 This part of copyright is often overseen.
 The phrase "exclusive right" means that only the copyright holder is free to exercise those rights, and others are prohibited from using the work without the holder's permission.
 Copyright is sometimes called a "negative right", as it serves to prohibit certain people (e.g., readers, viewers, or listeners, and primarily publishers and would be publishers) from doing something they would otherwise be able to do, rather than permitting people (e.g., authors) to do something they would otherwise be unable to do.
 In this way it is similar to the unregistered design right in English law and European law.
-The rights of the copyright holder also permit him/her to not use or exploit their copyright, for some or all of the term.
+The rights of the copyright holder also permit them to not use or exploit their copyright, for some or all of the term.
 There is, however, a critique which rejects this assertion as being based on a philosophical interpretation of copyright law that is not universally shared.
 There is also debate on whether copyright should be considered a property right or a moral right.

 UK copyright law gives creators both economic rights and moral rights.
-While ‘copying’ someone else's work without permission may constitute an infringement of their economic rights, that is, the reproduction right or the right of communication to the public, whereas, ‘mutilating’ it might infringe the creator's moral rights.
-In the UK, moral rights include the right to be identified as the author of the work, which is generally identified as the right of attribution, and the right not to have your work subjected to ‘derogatory treatment’, that is the right of integrity.
+While 'copying' someone else's work without permission may constitute an infringement of their economic rights, that is, the reproduction right or the right of communication to the public, whereas, 'mutilating' it might infringe the creator's moral rights.
+In the UK, moral rights include the right to be identified as the author of the work, which is generally identified as the right of attribution, and the right not to have your work subjected to 'derogatory treatment', that is the right of integrity.

 Indian copyright law is at parity with the international standards as contained in TRIPS.
 The Indian Copyright Act, 1957, pursuant to the amendments in 1999, 2002 and 2012, fully reflects the Berne Convention and the Universal Copyrights Convention, to which India is a party.
 India is also a party to the Geneva Convention for the Protection of Rights of Producers of Phonograms and is an active member of the World Intellectual Property Organization (WIPO) and United Nations Educational, Scientific and Cultural Organization (UNESCO).
 The Indian system provides both the economic and moral rights under different provisions of its Indian Copyright Act of 1957.